SchildCode/RatFun-Regression/README.md

   - The solver to generates all combinations of rational functions with up to the given number of coefficients.
   - For each function, the polynomial coefficients are fitted by SVD (Singular-Value Decomposition) that can omit outliers with a user-defined tolerance.
   - All fitted equations are tested for singularities in the denominator.
-  - All fitted equations that pass the test are output in nested form
+  - All fitted equations that pass the test are output in Hoerner's nested form, for fastest calculation.
   - For each equation, statistics are reported including R², X², mean and maximum absolute error, and Akaike Information Criterion.
 - STEP 4: Select your preferred equation by sorting the results in sheet "4.Results" by any of columns B-G. The best candidate equations are flagged in column "Pareto".